SASS BROWN, cutting-edge clothing from upcycled materials

 My closest friends, they are my chosen family in this life.

-I sincerely hope a fair, ethical and ecological one, that allows us to live in harmony with our planet instead of bleeding it dry, and one that honors the labor of others and pays them a fair wage whether they are the farmers of the fiber or the weavers of the cloth.
+I sincerely hope a fair, ethical and ecological one, that allows us to live in harmony with our planet instead of bleeding it dry, and one that honours the labour of others and pays them a fair wage whether they are the farmers of the fiber or the weavers of the cloth.